7-Card Stud Hi-Lo Poker

 Next raise: $10

-Once all the bring-in bets have been called, each player is dealt another card, face up called third street.
+Once all the bring-in bets have been called, each player is dealt another card, face up called fourth street.
 The highest showing hand opens the round of betting.
 If a pair is showing on third street, that player has the option of doubling the bet amount, and raising the stakes for this betting round.
 If not, third street bets and raises are limited to the small bet.